Article by Richard Sexton, MicroD.

 - Merchandising: Merchandise your site strategically, again, as you would with your store.
 A great tool for this is the product carousel at the bottom of the product page, which presents other items in an array, under the subject “You may also like”… or if you have a good search function, “Other customers have also searched for…”, or finally, if you have visual search, “Visually similar items..”.
 This last function is really interesting because visual search uses information it finds in the actual pixels of a product image and can present results you wouldn’t normally think of as related items.

-If you focus on these three major areas (and this is a lot!), your digital investment will absolutely yield you results.
+If you focus on these three major areas (and this is a lot!), your digital presence will soar and your digital investment will absolutely yield you results.
 Remember to proceed incrementally, always set up measurements for success, and test your results against those KPI’s using tools such as multivariate testing and robust site analytics.

 About the Author